zth/rescript-relay/rescript-relay-documentation/docs/testing.md

 ## Rendering fragment components with data

-Every fragment module exposes `Test.fromData`.
+Every non-inline fragment module exposes `Test.fromData`.
 It takes the generated fragment data type and returns something that can be passed anywhere that fragment's ref type is expected.

 This is useful when you want to render a fragment component directly in tests, Storybook, or local examples without wrapping it in a Relay environment and executing a query.